Educating citizens about local government

 Our goal is to help citizens become more effective advocates for their community, which in turn helps local municipalities keep finding ways to improve.

-Use the form below to enroll in Neighborhood University's 2017 classes.
+Neighborhood University's 2017 classes have concluded.
+Another session will run in the fall of 2018.
 Sessions are offered free of charge to the residents or business owner of the participating communities.
 Classes begin at 7:00 p.m.

 ➤ East Bradford Township